pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 ---
 ## 2007-01-29 15:57:48 - bca48150 - Memory optimization...
 When I created a Verilog parser using pyparsing I ran into memory usage problems.
 Though I have discovered that the task was a little too large to accomplish with pyparsing (~100MB Verilog files would consume about 3GB of memory - which is a lot!).
 In the process of trying to see if I could squeeze a little better memory performance out of the parse I noticed a little optimization that would help parsing a lot.
-In the ParseResults class the <u>parent attribute is a strait reference to the parent which creates a cyclic loop.
-If the </u>parent attr is changed to a weakref, the loop is broken.
+In the ParseResults class the __parent attribute is a strait reference to the parent which creates a cyclic loop.
+If the __parent attr is changed to a weakref, the loop is broken.
 This has two advantages.
 The first is that the memory is reclaimed right away when the reference is dropped to the base element.
 The second is that the number of times that the cyclic garbage collector will have to run will be greatly reduced during the parsing stage.
 These two elements allowed me to get a noticeable improvement on the performance and the memory usage was slightly reduced.